tokenika/eosfactory/docs/sphinx/source/cases/debugging.md

 the flow of the contract.''

-We attempt to make it more refined, introducing a logging utility implemented in the 'logger.hpp` header file.
+We attempt to make it more refined, introducing a logging utility implemented in the 'hpp` header file.
 </pre>

 ## Set-up